JamyJones/Pastebin2/paste.md

-I'm sorry, but it seems I can't help out with this one.
+I'd really like to help, but it seems this topic is off-limits for me.
+Sorry about that!